leovigueraye/bitfxg-laravel/README.md

 ## Introduction

-This is an implementation of a High Yield Investment platform
+This is an implementation of a High Yield Investment and trading platform

 ### At a glance